iiepdev/HackingEDPlanningV2-Challenge6/README.md

 # 🎨 HackingEDPlanningV2-Challenge6

+## Improving the visualisation of education indicators to make them more accessible and user-friendly

 Through its web platform SITEAL, IIEP provides a set of educational indicators from Latin American countries disaggregated by socio-economic variables.
 This data is **highly relevant for officers of the Ministries of Education of the region, as well as for researchers and developers** interested in statistical trends.
 However, the output tables of the current interface are not visually attractive, which makes them hard to interpret and leads to under-utilization.
 This challenge proposes to create a minimum working example or a mock-up of proposed improvements for the data visualization, with the aim of fostering a greater and better use of the data.
 This entails making the output tables more visually appealing and user friendly and offering graphs that allow the visualization of long-term trends and the comparison between indicators.